glycerine/uart/README.md

 of the Adaptive Radix Tree (ART) data structure[1].

 Why?
+In read-heavy situations, ART trees can have very good performance
+(e.g. 49ns/op vs 32ns/op for a standard Go
-In read-heavy situations, ART trees can be competitive with the built in Go map and sync.Maps while _also_ providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary (see the benchmarks
+map wrapped with a RWMutex) while also providing sorted-ordered-key lookups, range queries, and remaining goroutine safe if writing does become necessary (see the benchmarks